An Introduction to the World Online

 Tim Berners-Lee invented the World Wide Web in 1989, but given the fact that in 1990 only half a percent of the world’s population was online, the world on the web has grown astronomically.

-In 2016, 76% of the US population were online, which seems quite a low figure when looking at the percentage of other country’s populations that were online around this time:
+In 2016, 76% of the US population was online, which seems quite a low figure when looking at the percentage of other country’s populations that were online around this time:

 - Malaysia 79%